garagesteve1155/FunctionFormer2/README.md

 Snapshots: saves versions under ./script_snapshots/ so you can diff the evolution.

-🧰 Requirements

-Python: 3.10–3.12 recommended

-OS: Windows, Linux, or macOS (Windows works; see bitsandbytes note below)

-Core deps (install these):

-pip install --upgrade torch transformers bitsandbytes psutil

-tkinter ships with most Python installers (on Linux: sudo apt install python3-tk if needed).

-Model (for the Mistral build):

-Mistral 7B Instruct v0.3 weights, accessible locally on disk.

-bitsandbytes on Windows: 8-bit quantization support can be finicky.
-If the HF load fails, FunctionFormer2 automatically falls back to Overload.py (its layer-wise runner).
-You can still use GPU memory when available; otherwise it will stream layers via CPU.

 ⚙️ Setup

-Clone this repo.
+Download your preferred launcher file (The ff2_***.py files).

-Put Overload.py and LLM_Reasoning_Engine.py in the same folder as the launcher you plan to run.
+Put LLM_Reasoning_Engine.py in the same folder as the launcher you plan to run (Can be found in the LLM_Reasoning_Engine repo on this same Github).

-(Mistral build) Download Mistral 7B Instruct v0.3 to a local folder, e.g.:
+(Mistral build) Download ALL of the files for Mistral 7B Instruct v0.3 to a local folder, e.g.:

-D:/models/mistral-7b-instruct-v0.3
+C:/models/mistral-7b-instruct-v0.3

-Open ff2_mistral7b.py and set:
+In a code editor, open ff2_mistral7b.py and set:

+BASE_MODEL_PATH = "C:/models/mistral-7b-instruct-v0.3" (Or wherever your model folder is saved)

+That path should contain all of the downloaded files.

+(Qwen build) Download ALL of the files for Qwen2.5 14B Instruct to a local folder, e.g.:

+C:/models/qwen2-5_14b_instruct

+In a code editor, open ff2_qwen14b.py and set:

-BASE_MODEL_PATH = "D:/models/mistral-7b-instruct-v0.3"
+BASE_MODEL_PATH = "C:/models/qwen2-5_14b_instruct" (Or wherever your model folder is saved)

-That path should contain config.json, tokenizer files, and the safetensors.
+That path should contain all of the downloaded files.